syncfusion/ej2-vue-docs/src/calendars/timepicker/getting-started.md

 ## Dependencies

-The list of dependencies required to use the TimePicker component in your application is given below:
+The list of dependencies required to use the Vue TimePicker component in your application is given below:

 ```javascript
 |-- @syncfusion/ej2-vue-calendars